CatalinNedelea/Interactive-Web-Map/README.md

    - This will add a draggable marker to the map.

 5. Saving a Marker:

    - After dragging the marker to the desired location, click on the "Save Last Dragged Marker" button.
    - This will save the marker's location permanently.

+6. Hiding/Unhiding Markers:
+   - You can hide or unhide the saved markers by checking or unchecking the "Hide Markers" checkbox.
+   - Hidden markers will not be displayed on the map.

 ---

 Additional Information:

-- The application uses [Create React App](https://create-react-app.dev) for bootstrapping a React project.
+- The application uses Create React App for bootstrapping a React project.
 - The application relies on the following technologies: React, React Router, Styled Components, and the Google Maps API.
 - Feel free to explore and modify the application code to fit your needs.
 - For more information, refer to the project documentation and relevant resources.